e-permit/e-permit.github.io/README.md

   }
 ```

-### Issuing Credential

-- Issuing authority signs credential payload with own private key
-- Issuing authority sends credential information to verifier authority
-- Issuing authority generates a qr code with credential info for driver

-### Verifying Credential

-- Verifier officer scans qr code or types credential identifier by using *universal verifier app* or *private app*)
-- For offline mode app verifies digital signature and shows result
-- For online mode app checks credential status by an api call and show result
-- App can send used credential request by api call

 ### Fields

 | Code | Field | Description | Required | Format | Sample Value |
 | ---- | ------| ----------- | -------- | ------ | ------------ |
 | 1 | cy | Year of the permit | &#9745; | Year | 2020 |